Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Introduction

-Studies on the hydrodynamic drag of side-by-side flexible blade bunches are relatively scarce in the literature. \citet{Buck2005} conducted towing tests on individual blades of wild and cultivated \textit{Laminaria saccharina}, as well as on bunches of laminarians.
-For cultivated algae from an exposed offshore farm, the kelp blades were flat and narrow, and the reported drag coefficient initially decreased with increasing current velocity before reaching some constant values with the current velocity, as shown in their Figure 7. \citet{Fredriksson2020} performed towing tests on a dense aggregate of artificial kelp blades and reported drag-area values. \citet{Lei2021} observed that the drag increased with velocity at a rate less than quadratic in towing tests on dense aggregates of cultivated \textit{Saccharina latissima}.
-However, the existing studies based on model tests do not present systematic analysis utilizing governing non-dimensional parameters to unravel the physics.
+Studies on the hydrodynamic drag of side-by-side flexible blade aggregates are relatively scarce in the literature. \citet{Buck2005} conducted towing tests on individual blades of wild and cultivated \textit{Laminaria saccharina}, as well as on aggregates of laminarians.
+For cultivated algae from an exposed offshore farm, the kelp blades were flat and narrow, and the reported bulk drag coefficient on the cultivated algae initially decreased with increasing current velocity before reaching some constant values with the current velocity, as shown in their Figure 7.
+They also found that drag coefficients for ruffled and wide specimens from sheltered environments were 2--4 times larger than those for flat and narrow farmed specimens from exposed areas. \citet{Fredriksson2020} performed towing tests on a dense aggregate of artificial kelp blades and reported drag-area values. \citet{Lei2021} observed that the drag increased with velocity at a rate less than quadratic in towing tests on dense aggregates of cultivated \textit{Saccharina latissima}.
+However, the existing experimental studies do not present a systematic analysis utilizing governing non-dimensional parameters to unravel the physics.

-When multiple flexible blades are arranged in bunches, their interactions with the flow and with each other introduce additional complexities absent in isolated blades.
-Studies have found that the drag on a bunch is less than the sum of the individual drag forces~\citep{Carrington1990,Johnson2001,Buck2005}.
-The relationship between the drag on a bunch and that on an individual blade is not clearly understood, let alone the drag on side-by-side bunches.
+When multiple flexible blades are arranged in aggregates, their interactions with the flow and with each other introduce additional complexities absent in isolated blades.
+Studies have found that the drag on an aggregate is less than the sum of the individual drag forces~\citep{Carrington1990,Johnson2001,Buck2005}.
+The relationship between the drag on an aggregate and that on an individual blade is not clearly understood, let alone the drag on side-by-side aggregates.
 As mentioned earlier, well-developed theoretical models exist for an individual blade in an infinite fluid domain.
-If these models can be moderately modified to study the drag load on side-by-side blade bunches, there would be no need to develop complex three-dimensional models.
+If these models can be moderately modified to study the drag load on side-by-side blade aggregates, they could provide an efficient alternative to developing complex three-dimensional models from scratch.